mmbell/samurai/README.markdown

 A few external libraries are required:

-[Geographiclib] (http://geographiclib.sourceforge.net) is used for geolocation of data and map projection.
+[Geographiclib](http://geographiclib.sourceforge.net) is used for geolocation of data and map projection.

-[Qt] (http://qt.nokia.com/products) is used for helper classes including XML parsing.
-A graphical user interface based on Qt will be available in a future release.
+[Qt](http://qt.nokia.com/products) is used for helper classes including XML parsing.
+This dependency will be removed in future releases.

-[NetCDF] (http://www.unidata.ucar.edu/software/netcdf) is used for output of the gridded analysis results.
+[NetCDF](http://www.unidata.ucar.edu/software/netcdf) is used for output of the gridded analysis results.

-[cURL] (http://curl.haxx.se/libcurl) and [HDF5] (http://www.hdfgroup.org/HDF5) are prerequisites for NetCDF4.
+[cURL](http://curl.haxx.se/libcurl) and [HDF5](http://www.hdfgroup.org/HDF5) are prerequisites for NetCDF4.

-[FFTW] (http://www.fftw.org/) is used for Fourier filtering in periodic domains
+[FFTW](http://www.fftw.org/) is used for Fourier filtering in periodic domains

-### Notes for Mac OSX Yosemite and El Capitan
+### Notes for Mac OSX

-[Homebrew] (http://brew.sh) can provide all of the libraries listed above to run SAMURAI on the Mac, but a few tweaks are required.
+[Homebrew](http://brew.sh) can provide all of the libraries listed above to run SAMURAI on the Mac, but a few tweaks are required.

 NetCDF introduced new C++ bindings in later versions, and these are not compiled by default.
 To install a compatible netCDF version use: